Greek Orthodox Metropolis of Chicago Foundation

 In 2021, the Metropolis received final approval to establish a foundation to support the long-term financial security of the Metropolis and its parishes.
 The Metropolis first presented its intention to create the Foundation at the 2019 Clergy-Laity Assembly, where it received the approval to proceed with the concept.
 For the next two years, the Metropolis prepared the Foundation’s governing instruments and obtained the necessary approvals from the Archdiocese.
 At the 2021 Clergy-Laity Assembly, the Metropolis presented the governing structure, purpose, and guiding principles of its proposed Foundation.
 After extensive discussion, the delegates unanimously approved the formation of the Foundation under Illinois law.

-In May, 2022, the Greek Orthodox Metropolis of Chicago Foundation (Foundation) was formed as a separate Illinois not-for-profit corporation and applied to be recognized by the IRS as a 501(c)(3) tax-exempt organization.
+On May 20, 2022, the Greek Orthodox Metropolis of Chicago Foundation (Foundation) was formed as a separate Illinois not-for-profit corporation.
+It is recognized by the IRS as a 501(c)(3) tax-exempt organization.
 The funds raised by the Foundation will be subject to spending restrictions and the board of directors will develop policies for investment, gift acceptance, and conflicts of interest to ensure that the endowment is governed in accordance with its bylaws and applicable federal and state laws.

 If you have any questions, please send an email to the Foundation at email@example.com.